Carbon-Twelve-C12/supernova/README.md

 3. Commit your changes (`git commit -am 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-I will soon add a [CONTRIBUTING.md](CONTRIBUTING.md) file with detailed guidelines.

 ## License